 There must have been reconciliation between Les and his father.
 In my pre-teens I went to Laidley during school holidays to stay with his father and his new family, so I presume his father realised Les was his child because he recognised distinguishing Ditton features.

-While driving through Mackay in 1969, my wife and I met Clarence (Dick) Ditton, his wife Margaret, his son Ray and his finance.
+While driving through Mackay in 1969, my wife and I met Clarence (Dick) Ditton, his wife Margaret, his son Ray and Ray's finance.
 After introducing ourselves, Margaret invited us to dinner the following night.
 Dick then said "I will tell you something about your grandmother Florence, when you come tomorrow night."
 However at that dinner he said "Margaret told me not to tell you."
 It is significant that I have had a Ditton family website for twenty years and have only been contacted by one Queensland Ditton.

 A DNA test requested by that one Queensland Ditton resulted in proving that Les is a Ditton and his grandparents are Abraham Ditton and Sarah Barron.
 Regretfully Les never knew he was definitely a Ditton.
 Family lore can be wrong.
 Refer also to Clem Ditton's "Shaking the Mulga" a comprehensive Australian family history book.
 ISBN 978-0-646-82992-0.